Turkish prosecutor seeks extradition of NBA's Kanter over Gulen links - Anadolu

 Kanter holds a U.S. green card that allows him to live and work in the country on a permanent basis.

-(Reporting by Ali Kucukgocmen; Writing by Daren Butler; Editing by David Dolan)
+(Reporting by Ali Kucukgocmen; Writing by Daren Butler; Additional reporting by Martyn Herman, Editing by David Dolan, William Maclean)